-- 1.24 Good privacy management requires the development and implementation of robust and effective practices, procedures and systems. - 1.25 For example, an entity could: - Implement risk management processes that allow identification, assessment and management of privacy risks, including CDR security risks. - Establish clear processes for reviewing and responding to CDR data complaints. - Integrate Privacy Safeguards training into induction processes and provide regular staff training to those who deal with CDR data.
-This regular training should occur at a minimum once per year. - Establish processes that allow consumers to promptly and easily access and correct their CDR data, in accordance with the Consumer Data Rules.
+- 1.24 Good privacy management requires the development and implementation of robust and effective practices, procedures and systems. - 1.25 For example, an entity should: - Implement risk management processes that allow identification, assessment and management of privacy risks, including CDR security risks.6 - Establish clear processes for reviewing and responding to CDR data complaints. - Integrate privacy safeguards training into induction processes and provide regular staff training to those who deal with CDR data.
+This regular training should occur at a minimum once per year.7 - Establish processes that allow consumers to promptly and easily access and correct their CDR data, in accordance with the CDR Rules.